aussircaex/MoonshineDnDGame/content/NPCs/People of Sharn/The Man-Eater.md

 Gladiatorial combat is a performance, and so the Man-Eater is usually featured in bouts where his ferocity and ability to handle a number of smaller opponents is on display.

-As the Moonshine Gang were witness to, he also participates in illegal fights to the death, where he proved superior in combat to the drow elf [[The Purple People Eater|the Purple People Eater]] and slew her.
+As the Moonshine Gang were witness to, he also participates in illegal fights to the death, where he proved superior in combat to the drow elf [[The Purple People Eater (†)|the Purple People Eater]] and slew her.

 ![[themaneater.jpg]]